 The impact of bullying at work

 Bullying's effects are more profound than just emotional distress.
-Those on the receiving end often grapple psychological and physical health problems, such as:
+Those on the receiving end often grapple with psychological and physical health problems, such as:

-- Tense relationships with colleagues, fostering a toxic work atmosphere.
+- tense relationships with colleagues, fostering a toxic work atmosphere.

-- In extreme situations, the trauma might push individuals towards self-harm or even suicidal thoughts.
+- in extreme situations, the trauma might push individuals towards self-harm or even suicidal thoughts.

 What is workplace mobbing?

 Mobbing is a form of workplace bullying where a group systematically targets an individual.
 It's not just a few isolated incidents; it's a coordinated effort to isolate, humiliate, and aggression against a chosen co-worker.